ticket-vision/duratypes/SECURITY.md

 - Announced through GitHub releases
 - Tagged with security labels for easy identification

-## Contact
+## Security Maintainers

-For security-related questions or concerns, please contact the maintainers through the project's GitHub repository.
+ - For security-related questions or concerns, please contact the maintainers through the project's GitHub repository.

----

 *This security policy is reviewed and updated regularly to ensure it meets current best practices.*